huiliu1110/Notes/Iterators and Generators.md

 // TypeError: myFavouriteAuthors is not iterable
 ```

-Add a method to return all the data
+Add a method to return all the data:
 ```
 const myFavouriteAuthors = {
   allAuthors: {